BinomialLLC/basis_universal/shader_deblocking/README.md

 # Python+GLSL Shader Deblocking Sample

-This sample demonstrates how to use a simple pixel shader to greatly reduce ASTC block artifacts, which can be quite noticeable when the block size goes beyond roughly 6x6.
+This sample demonstrates how to use a simple pixel shader to greatly reduce ASTC texture block artifacts, which can be quite noticeable when the block size goes beyond roughly 6x6.
 The basic idea: instead of always sampling the texture using a single tap, you instead sample the texture either one time or X times with a simple low pass filter, depending on whether or not the sample location is near a block edge.
 The multiple filter taps around